Azure-Samples/ms-identity-ciam-javascript-tutorial/2-Authorization/0-call-api-vanillajs/AppCreationScripts/AppCreationScripts.md

   if you want to create the apps in a particular tenant, you can use the following option:

 - Open the [Microsoft Entra admin center](https://entra.microsoft.com/)
-- Select the Azure Active directory you are interested in (in the combo-box below your name on the top right of the browser window)
+- Select the Microsoft Entra tenant you are interested in (in the combo-box below your name on the top right of the browser window)
-- Find the "Active Directory" object in this tenant
-- Go to **Properties** and copy the content of the **Directory Id** property
+- Select **Overview** on the left side menu and then select the **Overview** tab.
+Copy the content of the **Tenant Id** property
 - Then use the full syntax to run the scripts:

 ```PowerShell